loopwerk/loopwerk.io/content/articles/2023-10-25-django-sessions-pre-delete.md

 The basket would either belong to a user, or be assigned a session.
 When the session is removed from the database, the basket would automatically be deleted with it.
 And when the user logs in I'd simply assign the basket to the user and remove the session value.
 That was the idea at least.

 Sadly it wasn't quite this easy.
 The problem is that when a user logs in, that this user gets a new session (which is documented [right here](https://docs.djangoproject.com/en/4.2/topics/http/sessions/#django.contrib.sessions.backends.base.SessionBase.cycle_key)).
-And the old session is deleted, so the basket is also deleted, ever before you get a chance to assign the basket to the newly logged-in user, for example in a `user_logged_in` signal handler.
+And the old session is deleted, so the basket is also deleted, before you ever get a chance to assign the basket to the newly logged-in user, for example in a `user_logged_in` signal handler.

-Okay, so a `ForeignKey` field to the `Session` table isn't going to work.
-What other options do we have?
 I could override the built-in `cycle_key` method to simply not do its thing.
 When a user logs in they keep their old session and in the `user_logged_in` signal handler I can update the basket.
 It's a simple solution, but one that leaves our users vulnerable to [session fixation attacks](https://en.wikipedia.org/wiki/Session_fixation), so really it's not a solution at all.
+What other options do we have?

 In the end I removed the `session` field from my `Basket` model, and I am storing the basket ID inside of the session.
 Then I have a `pre_delete` signal handler reacting when sessions are deleted, and in this handler I then clean up the basket.

-The code looks like this:
+Let's look at the code.
+The code to get the basket for the current request is rather simple:

 ``` python
 def get_basket(request):